BattleTalent/community-docs/docs/getting-started/2-tutorial-quick-start.md

    * To run on Windows: `C:\Users[username]\AppData\LocalLow\CyDream\BattleTalent\Mods`
    * To run on Quest: `/sdcard/Android/data/com.CyDream.BattleTalent/files/Mods/`

-Done! (if something goes wrong, please open your cheat menu then tell us about your error messages).
+Done!
+You now have a successfully running mod. (if something goes wrong, please open your cheat menu then tell us about your error messages).

 ## Tutorial videos